Clarusway-european-coders/SocialMedia/readme.md

 - Users can like tweets more than once. [done]
 - Other tweet users profile name is not visible nor othes can visit it.
 - Megaphone disables the home button on the main page.
-- The liked state of the tweet is not consistent with the state of the db.
+- The liked state of the tweet is not consistent with the state of the db.[done]
-  - DB works as intended but it doesn't catch the first state of the tweet.
+  - DB works as intended but it doesn't catch the first state of the tweet.[done]

 ## Missing features